-One of the toughest areas to shave man or woman is the pubic area.
+One of the toughest areas to shave for a man or woman is the pubic area.

-It’s one of the most sensitive areas that need special care to shave well.
+It’s one of our body’s most sensitive areas that need careful attention.

-In the perfect world, you can just go a salon and have it waxed but that costs a lot of money.
+In the perfect world, you can go to a salon and have it waxed, but that costs a lot of money.

-So please take time to read these tips before you grab a blade and shave down under.
+So please take the time to read these tips before you grab a blade and shave down-under.

 Why do I have pubic hair?

-Pubic hair is our body’s way to protect our private areas foreign objects.
+Pubic hair is our body’s way of protecting our reproductive organs from foreign objects.
 In the case of women, it protects the vagina from bacteria and pathogens.

-According to KevinMD, shaving pubic hair leaves microscopic open wounds, further exposing your genital area to infection.
+According to KevinMD, shaving pubic hair leaves little open wounds, further exposing your genital area to infection.

-Furthermore, experts say that individuals who shave their pubic area are more vulnerable to STDs like herpes because the area is totally exposed.
+Furthermore, experts say that individuals who shave their pubic areas are more vulnerable to STDs like herpes because that area is exposed.